 The trail is pet-friendly so that the family dog can get in his steps for the day, too!
 (Dogs are expected to remain on a leash and under the control of their owners at all times.)

 Parking and entrances to the trail are found off Sydnor Road (across from the Spartan High tennis courts) and Beechwood Drive (off of Fernwood Drive).
 The trail is open every day from dawn to dusk.

 Find Beaver Dams & See Reptiles & Water Birds on the Boardwalk and Wetlands Trail

-An offshoot of the Cottonwood Trail, the Boardwalk and Wetlands Trails offer a first-hand experience of South Carolina’s famed wetlands.
+An offshoot of the Cottonwood Trail, the Boardwalk, and Wetlands Trails offer a first-hand experience of South Carolina’s famed wetlands.
 The Boardwalk Trail is marked by a sign pointing to the beaver dams and quickly turns from a dirt trail into a boardwalk.
 Take a break on the benches and observation deck to check out the reptiles and water birds.
-If you’re lucky, you just might spot the heron that calls this particular wetlands his home.
+If you’re lucky, you might spot the heron that calls this particular wetland his home.

 Don’t Forget Your Picnic

-A picnic area lies across the main bridge, which crosses Lawson’s Fork Creek, so pack a snack and pause to play in the woods!
+A picnic area lies across the main bridge, crossing Lawson’s Fork Creek, so pack a snack and pause to play in the woods!

-You can download a map of the Cottonwood Trail here.
+You can access a map of the Cottonwood Trail online.